 I trust my clients to be in charge of their own practice.
-Whether you’re brand new to the practice or a seasoned yogi, I know that you have within you everything that you need to uncover your innate power and resilience, and I would love to guide you into that potential.
+Whether you’re brand new to yoga or a seasoned practitioner, I know that you have within you everything that you need to uncover your innate power and resilience, and I would love to guide you into that potential.

 I’m so glad you’re here.
 I can’t wait to work with you.

 Relax deeply.
 Increase your awareness.
 Nurture yourself.
 Find the variety you need for a balanced practice.

 Customize your practice.
 Learn to listen deeply to your body’s wisdom.
 Reduce your symptoms and enhance your sense of wellbeing.